isomerpages/nyp-sirs/_services/1b-professional-conversion-programme.md

 <p>Singapore Institute of Retail Studies (SIRS) is the appointed programme manager for PCP in the retail sector, assisting and supporting employers with manpower challenges in the face of the ever-changing retail landscape.
 Through structured classroom and on-the-job training (OJT), retailers are better able to align their training according to their specific business needs.</p>

-<p>SIRS offers a range of Professional Conversion Programmes (PCPs) for the Retail Professional, Digital Professional and New Media Professional, to equip Professionals, Managers, Executives, and Technicians (PMETs) transiting into these new careers with the right skillsets and support employers to attract talents for enterprise capability building.</p>
+<p>SIRS offers a range of Professional Conversion Programmes (PCPs) for the Retail Professional, Digital Professional and New Media Professional, to equip Professionals, Managers, Executives, and Technicians (PMETs) transiting into these new careers with the right skillsets, and support employers in attracting talents for enterprise capability building.</p>

 <h4>PCP - New Media Professional (PCP - NMP)</h4>

 <img src="images-2021/Services-CareerServices-PCP-NMP.jpg" style="width:100%:">

 <p>Live broadcast is gaining traction as it becomes a popular and effective way to engage customers.
-To keep abreast of the new trend and support employers to develop their media communication for digital commerce, the new PCP track aims to groom new media enthusiasts into professionals with the relevant skills, such as storytelling and video production, to help employers engage with their fan communities in their marketing and promotional campaigns.</p>
+To support employers in keeping abreast of the new trend, and in developing their media communication for digital commerce, the new PCP track aims to train new media enthusiasts as professionals.
+With relevant skills, such as storytelling and video production, employers can better engage their fan communities in their marketing and promotional campaigns.</p>

 <p>Under the PCP - NMP, participants will have to complete the following programmes:</p>